DANIALSEYEDI/pacman/README.md

-Inspired by the original Pacman game by Namco.
+Inspired by the iconic Pacman game by Namco.

-Thanks to the open-source community for CMake and C libraries.
+Special thanks to the open-source community for CMake and C libraries.

+Grateful to all contributors and testers who helped shape this project.

+Contact

+For questions or feedback, feel free to open an issue on this repository or reach out via the project maintainers' GitHub profiles.